jhu-dvrk/dvrk-readthedocs/docs/pages/software/vcs.rst

 The sections below include the ``vcs`` command lines specific to the dVRK.

-All the code for the dVRK is compatible with ROS1 and ROS2.
+All the code for the dVRK is compatible with ROS 1 and ROS 2.